-Select the device you want to use in the list of sound output devices.
+Click Output on the right, then select the device you want to use in the list of sound output devices.

 All sound output devices available to your Mac are listed, including the computer’s internal speakers, devices plugged into your computer’s sound port (), USB speakers, and AirPlay devices.

 For any device plugged into the computer’s sound port, choose Headphones.